 They are super easy and the broth only requires a handful of ingredients.
 I got the idea for this broth when making one of my favorite Chinese soups, which I will be sharing on Friday.
 This dish is healthy, light and delicious and developed just to be super quick and delicious!
 It has cabbage, fresh and roasted veggies on top as a garnish with some pan fried tofu (optional) and soba noodles.

 Soba noodles, or buckwheat noodles, are a staple here at my house.
 I seriously make soba noodles as often as I do regular pasta.
 Buckwheat noodles are super healthy and fat and cholesterol-free and are a good source of nutrients like manganese, lean protein, carbohydrates and thiamine (or vitamin B-1).
 Similar to whole grains, buckwheat it is a great source of heart-healthy fiber, which helps keep you full longer.

 Many packaged varieties of soba noodles or buckwheat noodles also contain wheat flour, so be sure to read the ingredients on the label.
 Look for 100% buckwheat and a gluten-free or allergy label if you follow a gluten-free diet.

 - 1 heaping teaspoon fresh grated ginger

-- 2 tablespoons low sodium soy sauce + more if desired
+- 2 to 3 tablespoons low sodium soy sauce + more if desired

 - ½ head of cabbage, chopped or shredded